azdavis/azdavis.net/posts/en/car-centrism.md

 ## Cars have their place

 You'll notice that I said that cars are _often_ not the best way to get around.
 But of course, cars are useful when traveling through rural areas, for instance.

-Every developed country that has advanced public transport also has well-developed systems of roads and freeways.
+Every developed country that has advanced public transport also has a well-developed system of roads and freeways.

 ## Hope for the future